Incentive Programs

 • Thur.
 May 22, 2025 - 6:30-8:30 pm

-If you are interested and have the training hours completed for this opportunity you are encouraged to:
+If you are interested and have the training hours completed for this opportunity you must complete the following interest form to receive a link for registration to the Bootcamp:

 For more information contact Dawn Zimdars at the Early Childhood Project via email: dawn.zimdars@montana.edu